ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 ```

 4\.
 Create your module by changing the module name and variables.
 More instructions [here](https://github.com/ministryofjustice/cloud-platform-terraform-s3-bucket).
 Follow the example directory for more direction.
-Also create a Kubernetes secret, which will use the values from your S3 and create a Kubernetes Secret within our cluster, moore information [here](https://www.terraform.io/docs/providers/kubernetes/r/secret.html).
+Also create a Kubernetes secret, which will use the values from your S3 and create a Kubernetes Secret within our cluster.
+More information [here](https://www.terraform.io/docs/providers/kubernetes/r/secret.html).

 ```hcl